trambarhq/relaks-django-data-source/README.md

 async function updateOne(object: object): object
 ```

 Update an object on the remote server.
+The `afterUpdate` hooks of cached queries are invoked afterward.

 When URL keys are used, `folderURL` can be omitted (since the object contains its own URL).